Welcome to Siena

 ACCESS in ACADEMICS

-Students typically attend classes for 3 to 6 hours a day, Monday through Thursday.
-Apart from two to three few mandatory trips (like the Traveling Seminar to Sicily), Fridays are free.
+Students typically attend classes for approximately 3 hours a day, Monday through Thursday.
+Apart from two to three few mandatory trips, Fridays are free.
 Classes have between 4 to 10 students on average, with the exception of the gap student seminar that has all Gap at CET students in one virtual classroom.

 Services available for students with documented need: Low-distraction test environment; extra time on exams; modified deadlines and seating; note-taker; exam reader; audio recordings of lectures; syllabi/readings/assignments in advance; a computer to take exams; sighted companion; mobility orientation to campus.